Computer Science

 Number 300 and 400 level courses Four including CSC 498

 Senior requirement and capstone experience The senior requirement is CSC 498.
 As a culmination of the computer science major, each senior completes an independent project with credit earned through the course CSC498.
-Each student describes his or her project idea in a formal project proposal.
+Each student describes their project idea in a formal project proposal.
 Projects typically involve the design, implementation, testing and documentation of a software system that builds on earlier coursework both inside and outside the department.
 Students are mentored by a faculty member and meet regularly in groups to present their work and to discuss related topics such as the ethical implications of their work.

 Additional information MATH 123 is also required.
 MATH 223 may be substituted for MATH 123 with approval of the advisor.
 Students are required to take one allied course from a list maintained by the department; with approval of the advisor, students may substitute a 300/400 level CSC course for the allied course.
-Students are encouraged to complete an internship or research experience related to the major.
+Students are encouraged to complete an internship and/or research experience related to the major.
 This is not a requirement, however, and no departmental credit is awarded for these experiences.
 The advisor will offer guidance on selection of courses inside and outside of the department for students who may be interested in focusing on particular areas related to computer science.

 Recent changes in major Beginning fall 2024, the core courses include CSC125, CSC235, and CSC236 instead of CSC122, CSC232, and CSC233.